moveondrop/moveondrop.github.io/source/includes/v1/_products.md

 ## Fetch extended description of a product  ##

-This API helps you to retrieve extended description of a product by link.
+This API helps you to retrieve extended description for a product by link.

 ### HTTP request ###